As the number of packages we order from the retail giant multiply, the body count from their delivery contractors continue to add up.Read More

 The state has not bothered to invest much in training programs, regular inspections and oversight and more safety equipment for workers, according to the Dallas Morning News report.

 One of the most distressing facts about construction site accidents is that so many of them are entirely preventable.
 For instance, fall accidents on construction sites can are preventable if employers provide fall arrest systems for all workers who work at a certain elevation.
 Employers also could help reduce risks to workers if they invest in training programs.

 Construction workers in Texas have the right to workers’ compensation benefits when they suffer an injury.
 They also may have the right to file a third-party claim against manufacturers of defective products and other entities responsible for the accident.
-Call 214-526-7900 to speak with a lawyer at Reyes, Browne, Reilley or fill out our contact form to schedule a free consultation.
+Call 214-526-7900 to speak with an experienced worker’s compensation lawyer at Reyes, Browne, Reilley or fill out our contact form to schedule a free consultation.

 The Bureau of Safety and Environmental Enforcement is investigating the cause of an oil platform explosion around 3 p.m. on November 20 that claimed the life of one worker and injured three others.
 Chauntra Rideaux, spokeswoman for the bureau, said the injured workers were brought to a medical facility for treatment.
 No word has been released on their conditions.

 According to a statement from the bureau, the platform, owned by Houston-based company Fieldwood Energy, was not in production at the time of the explosion.
 Damage was limited to the area and there was no indication that any oil spills or leaks occurred.
 The platform is used to manufacture oil and natural gas and is located about 12 miles off the Louisiana coast.